elijah-03/BridgeIDS/README.md

 -   `app.py`: Main Flask application backend.
 Handles predictions and interpretability logic.
 -   `train_model.py`: Script to train the XGBoost model and save artifacts.
 -   `evaluate_model.py`: Script for batch evaluation of the model.
+-   `evaluate_rules.py`: Script to evaluate the rule-based surrogate system.
+-   `generate_report_visuals.py`: Script to generate plots for the report.
 -   `preprocess.py`: Data cleaning, feature selection, and preprocessing logic.
 -   `load_dataset.py`: Utility to load and sample the CSE-CIC-IDS2018 dataset.
 -   `static/`: CSS styles and JavaScript logic for the frontend.
 -   `templates/`: HTML templates for the web interface.
 -   `docs/`: Documentation and research reports.
     -   `BridgeIDS_Report.md`: Full project report.
+    -   `Latex/`: LaTeX source code and figures for the PDF report.
 -   `*.joblib`: Serialized model and preprocessing artifacts.

 ## Dataset